NickJackolson/Nickjackolson/README.md

 Other stuff about me:

-- I’m currently working on: `linux kernel` 🐧
+- I’m currently working on: `linux kernel on s390x` 🐧
-- I’m currently learning: `GO, Rust`
+- I’m currently learning: `Rust, Go`
 - Ask me about: anything *technical*
 - Pronouns: *he/him*
 - Fun fact: Did you know IBM was producing a cheese slicer at some point in past? 🧀